drying . . .

 The band was sometimes checked, or ‘diced’, and sometimes plain.
 A diced band, with a feather placed into the band, is shown in this illustration …

-Below it is shown blocking out on my ironing board.
-Oh, what is that cheerful flowery thing to the right?
-That little pin cushion is the embroidery sampler my grandmother taught me when I was 10 years old.
-I found it in a box recently, of bits from my childhood, and decided to actually use it, to hold blocking pins, and not having tossed it in the years of my disregarding youth.
+That little pin cushion is the embroidery sampler my grandmother taught me when I was 10 years old, or maybe younger.
+I found it in a box recently, of things from my childhood, and decided to actually use it, to hold blocking pins, and not having tossed it in the years of my disregarding youth.

-~ Here is Kate’s pattern for her Neep Heid Tam.
+Anyway , here is the pattern for Neep Heid Tam.

 Selbu Moderne